hypo69/hypo/pytest/gemini - set 3/en/src/utils/README.md

 2. **Run Tests:** Make sure you have `pytest` installed.
 Run `pytest` in the same directory as your test file to execute the tests.

-This improved solution is much more robust and demonstrates how to test functions that might raise exceptions in real-world applications.
+This improved solution is much more robust and demonStartes how to test functions that might raise exceptions in real-world applications.
 Remember to replace the placeholder functions with the actual code from your Tiny Utils library.
 Remember to add more test cases as needed, especially with edge cases and exceptions.
 For example, test with empty strings, empty files, etc.